 1. Minimize text

-Avoid overwhelming your pages with walls of text.
+Avoid overwhelming key pages with walls of text.

 2. Show, don’t tell

-Let’s say your site sells premium shaving kits via monthly subscription.
-Your razors are handcrafted and stylish enough to gift.
+Say you sell premium shaving kits on subscription.
+Your razors are handcrafted and gift-worthy.

-You don’t need to describe all that in a paragraph.
-A clean photo of the kit with a phrase like “delivered to your door” says it all.
-Just four words and a strong image tell the story.
+You don’t need a long paragraph to explain that.
+A clean product photo plus a line like “delivered to your door” does the heavy lifting.
+Four words and a strong image tell the story.

 3. Use short sentences